zweilosec/Infosec-Notes/os-agnostic/ssh-and-scp.md

 ```

 {% hint style="info" %}
-\* port 19999 can be any unused port.
+\* port 19999 can be any unused local port.
 {% endhint %}

 1. Now you can SSH from source to destination through SSH tunneling: